StartBlogCaution trapRecognise phishing e-mails - avoid damage

 They are the surest criterion that something is wrong with the message: The actual addresses of the links contained in the message.

-If you place the mouse pointer in the e-mail programme or webmailer - WITHOUT CLICKING - on the contained links, the link destination is displayed somewhere, usually at the bottom of the window, depending on the software.
-If any link here has a Address deviating from the visible link text which has nothing to do with the alleged provider, the case is clear: counterfeit, hands off!
+If you place the mouse pointer in the e-mail programme or webmailer - WITHOUT CLICKING - on the links contained, the link target is displayed somewhere, usually at the bottom of the window, depending on the software.
+If there is a Address deviating from the visible link text which has nothing to do with the alleged provider, the case is clear: counterfeit, hands off!

 In a recently received alleged mail from the provider Strato, one of the links displayed reads: